 2. Stay organized

 Ensure you have a full proof plan to keep your daily activities organized.
 You should use a calendar and write down your daily tasks.
-You can easily become overwhelmed, so you should ensure you keep a list of all your responsibilities.
+As the

-You may know everything you need to do, but others can affect your schedule at work as well.
+No matter how well you organize your day something will come that will throw you off your schedule .
 Plan for those times too.
 Schedule blank time in your calendar for those unknown factors.

 3. Manage your time wisely